 Online or internet radio is gaining momentum and providing a new outlet for emerging artists.
 The digital format makes it easier than ever to access the airways and listen to the radio on a mobile device.
 In addition to web radio, streaming platforms like Spotify and Apple Music have in-platform radio play available, where you can create your own station based on a song or artist of your liking.
 This is another reason why increasing your fanbase on streaming services is key!

-Thanks to an efficient and particularly affordable concept, Groover offers users the opportunity to contact the best radio stations with the guarantee of being listened to and receiving feedback!
+Thanks to an efficient and particularly affordable concept, Groover offers users the opportunity to contact the best radio stations with the guarantee of being listened to and receiving feedback.

 Social networks are the place for promo for artists as well as for radio stations.
 It can be overwhelming for stations to handle the influx of messages they get from artists, fans, partners, and others.
-However, you can still try to send them a concise message asking for the contact of the person in charge of the radio’s programming.
+However, you can still try to send them a concise message asking for the contact info of the person in charge of the radio’s programming.

 If you want to take it even further, find an employee’s LinkedIn and send them a quick message over there.
-This is more professional than an Instagram DM, but still goes directly into their inbox.
+This is more professional than an Instagram DM, and still goes directly into their inbox.

 E-mail is the traditional way to send your music to radio stations.
 A clear and concise message that is pleasant to read will prompt curiosity.
 Write a solid pitch of your song and include links to your music and all streaming platform artist pages of yours.